Stories of lava flows and volcanic landscapes from Kaʻū to North Kona featured in public talk

 This talk is one of many programs offered by HVO during Hawaiʻi Island's fifth annual Volcano Awareness Month in January.
 For more information about it and other talks, visit the HVO website (http://hvo.wr.usgs.gov), email askHVO@usgs.gov, or call (808) 967-8844.

-Daily updates about Kīlauea's ongoing eruptions, recent images and videos of summit and east rift zone volcanic activity, and data about recent earthquakes are posted on the HVO website at hvo.wr.usgs.gov.
+Daily updates about Kīlauea's ongoing eruptions, recent images and videos of summit and East Rift Zone volcanic activity, maps, and data about recent earthquakes in Hawaii are posted on the HVO website at hvo.wr.usgs.gov.

 USGS provides science for a changing world.
 Visit USGS.gov, and follow us on Twitter @USGS and our other social media channels.

 Subscribe to our news releases via e-mail, RSS, or Twitter.